 After ‘A’ Levels and Art School, one thing became my overriding objective – travel.
-Over the next few years I visited Europe, the USA and South America.
-These experiences left me with many fantastic memories that never fade.
+Over the next few years I visited North and South America, and Europe.
+These experiences left me with so many fantastic memories that refuse to fade.

-Returning to the UK in my mid 20’s, I settled down, took a telesales job and moved quickly on to field-sales, then area manager positions covering London and the SE.
-After five years on the road, I joined an international corporation’s UK division, managing the export department with a multi-million pound turnover, and went on to set up the UK international licensing department.
-It was all excellent experience but as time ticked by an urge to return to rural life prevailed, eventually prompting the purchase of a run down smallholding which required more work than my husband and I imagined.
+Returning to the UK in my mid 20’s, I started my sales career with a telesales job, moved quickly on to field-sales and then area manager.
+Leaving ‘life on the road’ to join a large corporation, I ran export sales with a multi-million pound turnover, and then set up the international licensing department.
+All valuable experience, but as time ticked by an urge to return to rural life prevailed, eventually prompting the purchase of a run down smallholding, which required more work than my husband and I could ever have imagined.
 This was my first property restoration and landscaping project and I learned a lot – mostly the hard way!
 Other properties followed, as did running events and festivals, and a wedding design business.

-In 2010, circumstances initiated a move to Wales and it was there that I joined holiday agency Quality Cottages, it wasn’t long before my enthusiasm was noted and Tim asked me to help with his new sister-company, glamping agency Quality Unearthed.
-Glamping wasn’t well known and nobody understood what I did – ‘what, furnished tents – with proper beds?!’ but I soon realised that this new phenomenon was a perfect match for my skills, experience and interests.
-I think it’s called ‘serendipity’, who knows.
-My role at QU was very hands-on in the first few years and I learned a lot about every aspect of setting up and marketing cottage and glamping holiday accommodation, we were a great team.
+In 2010, circumstances initiated a move to Wales and it was there that I joined a holiday cottage agency where, a year later, I was asked to establish a new sister company, a glamping agency.
+Glamping was in its infancy but I was thrilled to find that this new sector was a perfect match for my experience, skills and personal interests.
+My role was very hands-on in the first few years and I learned a lot about setting up, running and marketing cottage and glamping holiday accommodation.

-However, life moves us on and after leaving QU to return to England earlier this year, I decided to start my own independent advice and design service.
-I’ve watched glamping increase in popularity over the years and lately noticed a need for objective, informed advice so my aim is to support and promote glamping as a viable business opportunity for both small and big operators.
-Running a small to medium glampsite is often a lifestyle choice for the owners and having run my own rural business, helping others realise their dreams is incredibly rewarding.
-For larger companies and organisations, glamping is a strategic diversification move, and given my previous corporate experience I know how to deliver what they need.
+However, life moves us on and in early 2017, after leaving the agency to return to England I decided to start a freelance advice and design service.
+I’d watched glamping increase in popularity over the years and noticed a need for objective, informed advice.
+Running a small to medium glampsite can be a lifestyle choice or diversification project, and having run my own rural business, helping others to achieve success is incredibly rewarding.
+For large companies and organisations, glamping is a strategic diversification, and given my previous corporate experience I know how to deliver what they need.

-Crucially however, we must always create memorable experiences for guests, because if we lose sight of what drives a hospitality business, we might as well pack up and go home.
-Integrity is important to me, I only collaborate with suppliers who provide a quality product, and congruent people who know their business and want their clients to succeed.
-I’ve been told I’m ‘old fashioned’ and maybe it costs me here and there, but you know, I can live with that.
+Crucially however, we must always create memorable experiences for guests, because if we lose sight of what drives a successful hospitality business, we might as well pack up and go home.

 Most of my work has been in the UK, but I’m increasingly approached to advise landowners from abroad and have supported companies and tourism organisations throughout Europe, Australia, the Bahamas and South America, which continues to widen my knowledge base, experience and contacts.